How to Optimize Offers on a Website to Get Big Sales?

 However, this makes the site security vulnerable to attacks.
 This information is legitimately available online via social media and other sites, and illegitimately via data breaches or the dark web.
 The best thing to do is to have a strong, unique password to keep your account, and therefore website, safe.

-Note: You need to set strong passwords across your site accounts, which include your user account and hosting account.
-Admin doesn’t often change the SFTP and database credentials, but if you have done, make sure you set strong passwords for these too.
+Note: You need to set strong passwords across your site accounts, including your user and hosting accounts.
+Admin doesn’t often change the SFTP and database credentials, but if you have done so, set strong passwords for these too.

 Additionally, you can limit login attempts on WordPress.
 If a user has too many incorrect logins, they are temporarily locked out, or they need to fill in a CAPTCHA to prove they aren’t a bot.
 This measure keeps bots out and makes allowances for human error.